Jack of all Inverts

 Feeding

-I always provide my isopods with leaves as a staple, but often provide fruits and veggies, pet kibble, fish food, and .
+I always provide my isopods with leaves and rotting wood as a staple, but often provide fruits and veggies, pet kibble, fish food, and sometimes dried fish or shrimp.
 I offer cuttlebone chunks or ground eggshells for calcium.
 Remove uneaten food before it molds.
 You don’t need to feel isopods daily, but it’s a good idea to add supplemental foods other than leaf litter at least once a week.

 Enclosure